 - Melt butter in a large saucepan over medium-high heat.

-- Add shallots, prosciutto, and garlic to pan; sauté 2 minutes or until shallots are tender.
+- Add garlic to pan; sauté 2 minutes.

 - Add rice; cook 1 minute, stirring constantly.